Kitchen sensory bin using birdseed! Perfect indoor or outdoor sensory bin activity!

 When my daughter was younger, I would sit with her and we would play together talking about what we were making or could make.

-Now at 3 year old, I can leave her alone (although I’m always near by keeping a watchful eye on things) with an activity like this and I will hear her come up with fantastic recipes and ideas for a meal all on her own!
+At 3 year old, I can leave her alone (although I’m always near by keeping a watchful eye on things) with an activity like this.
+I love to listen to her come up with fantastic recipes and ideas for a meal all on her own!